-Nowadays, more and more people own two or more computers at the same time, like a desktop and a laptop.
-You may often use the home computer when you are at home and use the portable laptop outside.
-Sometimes, you may want to keep files in sync between computers.
-Then you can access the files on each device.
+Nowadays, more and more people own two or more computers at the same time, like a desktop and a laptop, with the desktop being used at home and the portable laptop being used outside.

 Most of the services offer limited free storage space and you need to pay for additional storage space.

 The cloud storage service may not sync while syncing files and folders.
 You may encounter Dropbox not syncing, or Google Drive not syncing issues, it may disturb you.

 The cloud storage does not sync files or folders outside the desktop folder.
 So you need to add data to it manually.

 The cloud storage only syncs changes made in the desktop folder.